-Despite the growing significance of employee rewards and recognition, many organizations still feel that a good employee rewards program requires a high budget, which they cannot afford.
-Hence, this brings us to the question – ‘Do successful employee rewards programs need hefty budgets?
+Despite the growing significance of employee rewards and recognition, many organizations still believe that a reasonable employee rewards program requires a high budget that they cannot afford.
+Hence, this brings us to the question –‘Do successful employee rewards programs need hefty budgets?

 The answer to the above question is a clear NO.

-The design and implementation of the rewards program is what ensures its success.
+The proper design and implementation of the rewards program ensures its success.

 Organizations must stop overspending on their employee rewards programs to ensure proper design and implementation.

-A properly designed and implemented program ensures that employees are rewarded for their good work in a timely way.
+A properly designed and implemented program ensures employees receive rewards and recognition on time for their excellent work.

-Even a simple and timely “Thank You” can often prove more effective than giving them expensive rewards months later.
+Even a timely and straightforward “Thank You” can often prove more effective than giving them expensive rewards months later.

 Similarly, organizations working on tight budgets need not invest in expensive rewards for their top-performing employees.

-Rather they can send e-cards or appreciation e-mails thanking them for their efforts and their contribution promptly.
+Instead, they can send e-cards or appreciation emails promptly thanking them for their efforts and contributions.

 The focus should be on enabling timely recognition with minimal effort.